Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 ### Sub-themes
 Competition vs cooperation, don't bite off more than you can chew, leadership, greed(wealth,power,fame)

+Playing by the rules{
+Don't complaining that the rules are against you or that it is unfair.
+Don't try breaking pre established rules.
+Play by the rules win by the rules so that you can set the new standards.
+This is what Max does as opposed to Spike.
+This will allow you the chance to see the grass on the other side before judging rather or not the rules that are in place iis as bad as you first believed

+If you dont like the rules of the game you are playing play by the rules win by the rules then change the game.
+Your resency will inspire others
+}
 Emotion vs logic(cyber.beast are emotionless and humans have emotion both are able to control each because of the lack or excess of both){Max's cyber.beast however has emotion and Max has less emotion than normal}

 Spiritual heart vs logical mind(cyber.beast vs cybervators)